 When and how did I first get involved with making music?

 Music makes me feel alive and happy.
-I want to play Irish traditional instrument.
-My favourite band is called High Kings and bodhrán player's called Brian Dunfry.
-Who I admire.
+I want to play Irish traditional instruments.
+My favourite band is called High Kings and a bodhrán player is whom I admire is called Brian Dunfry.

 What have your favourite experiences since you started making music been?

 When I was performing in front of a big audience like in Trafalgar Square.